VUEngine/vuengine.github.io/documentation/user-guide/stages.md

 [Sprites](/documentation/api/class-sprite/) already help to avoid mixing data with game logic with hardware management, but they are still somehow “low level” objects.
 Games are not composed of [Sprites](/documentation/api/class-sprite/), but of game objects, some of which have a visual representation, some of which don’t (a trigger, for example).

-[VUEngine](https://github.com/VUEngine/VUEngine-Core) implements [Stages](/documentation/api/class-stage/) as collections of a specific type of [Entity](/documentation/api/class-entity/): [Actors](/documentation/api/class-actor/).
+[VUEngine](https://github.com/VUEngine/VUEngine-Core) implements [Stages](/documentation/api/class-stage/) as dynamic collections of a specific type of [Entity](/documentation/api/class-entity/): [Actors](/documentation/api/class-actor/).
 Since the Virtual Boy's CPU lacks data cache, the penalty for having to dereference pointers instead of indexing fixed arrays is not big enough to give up the generality that the use of lists affords.

 ## Entity

 An [Entity](/documentation/api/class-entity/) is a [ListenerObject](/documentation/api/class-listener-object/), so it can send and receive messages and it can listen for and fire events.
 It adds to it a 3D [Transformation](/documentation/api/struct-transformation/), which describes a position, a rotation (euclidean only) and a scale in 3D space, and declares and implements some methods that operate on that [Transformation](/documentation/api/struct-transformation/).
 Finally, it supports the attachment of [Components](/documentation/api/class-component/) to it.
-[Components](/documentation/api/class-component/) can be visual components, like [Sprites](/documentation/api/class-sprite/) and [Wireframes](/documentation/api/class-wireframe/); behavioral components, like steering behaviors; mutators;physical components or collision components.
+[Components](/documentation/api/class-component/) can be visual components, like [Sprites](/documentation/api/class-sprite/) and [Wireframes](/documentation/api/class-wireframe/); behavioral components, like steering behaviors; mutators; physical components or collision components.

 The [Entity](/documentation/api/class-entity/) class is abstract, therefore there can not be pure instances of it.

 ## Container

-[Containers](/documentation/api/class-container/) are a special type of [Entity](/documentation/api/class-entity/) that implement parenting by adding a local [Transformation](/documentation/api/struct-transformation/) relative to that of a parent [Container](/documentation/api/class-container/).
+[Containers](/documentation/api/class-container/) are a special type of [Entity](/documentation/api/class-entity/) that implements parenting by adding a local [Transformation](/documentation/api/struct-transformation/) relative to that of a parent [Container](/documentation/api/class-container/).
 They are the means by which the engine implements the composite pattern.

 [Containers](/documentation/api/class-container/) can have children [Containers](/documentation/api/class-container/), grandchildren [Containers](/documentation/api/class-container/), grand-grandchildren [Containers](/documentation/api/class-container/), etc.